In this article I look at the CX lessons we can learn from the Contact Centre industry.

 - Ensure regular and frequent sharing of successes – and misses – with regard to Customer interactions – because storytelling & rituals are always a big part of culture

-In CX you need to build a Customer-centric culture.
-That marvelous CX transformation won’t happen without it.
+In CX you need to build a Customer-focused culture.
+That marvellous CX transformation won’t happen without it.

-But at the organizational level a culture transformation will take 3 – 5 years to succeed.
+But at the organizational level a culture transformation takes 3 – 5 years to succeed.
 Assuming that it’s successful at all.

-So if you want some lessons on how to build and even accelerate a Customer-centric culture – talk to your successful Contact Centre Manager.
+So if you want some lessons on how to build and even accelerate a Customer-focused culture – talk to your successful Contact Centre Manager.